If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 This step is the most time-consuming of all the steps.
 If you are a newbie, you have to be prepared for a raw deal at this stage.
-You are required to lay out a 2 x 4-feet piece of plywood.
-You can use a ¾ inch thick plywood to achieve the best results.
+You are required to lay out a 2 x 4-foot piece of plywood.
+You can use a ¾ inch-thick plywood to achieve the best results.
 If you try ½ inch thick, you are going to discover that it will not hold up at the joints.
-Like it was advised above, you will be required to spend extra to get the best wood that your bees will naturally gravitate towards.
-For the best of results, we shall take a look at the dimensions of the different pieces.
+As was advised above, you will be required to spend extra to get the best wood that your bees will naturally gravitate towards.
+For the best results, we shall take a look at the dimensions of the different pieces.
 The list is as follows:

 - Front Walls x 2 – 7 ½ x 9 ½ inches (you are expected to get three from the cutouts)